etheocledk/etheocledk/README.md

 ## About Me

-- 🔭 I am currently working on interesting projects.
+- 🔭 I am currently working on interesting projects.*
-- 🌱 I am currently learning Python.
 - 👯 I am looking to collaborate on all types of projects.
 - 💬 Ask me about application development.
 - 📫 How to reach me: etheocledk@gmail.com.